leadedge/ofxWinMenu/README.md

     bool SetWindowMenu();

 When all popup menus and items have been added, this finalises the menu and sets it to the application window.
-It is also used if RemoveWindowMenu has been used.
+It is also used with RemoveWindowMenu, as in the full screen example.

     bool RemoveWindowMenu();